IRRIGATION SYSTEM DESIGN

 Lateral Line

-The two most common types of pipe used in sprinkler systems are polyvinyl chloride (PVC) and polyethylene (poly).
+The two most common types of pipe used in irrigation system design are polyvinyl chloride (PVC) and polyethylene (poly).
 Check with your local Irrigation contractor to find out which type of pipe is used in your area.

 Main Line

-1. Determine the location of the system point of connection (P.O.C.).
-It should be between the water meter and any pressure regulator on the structure.
+It should be between the water meter and any pressure regulator on the structure

-2. The main line should generally be one pipe size larger than the largest lateral line.
+The main line should generally be one pipe size larger than the largest lateral line

 Having determined all these points, you can proceed with the installation of the system.